uber-web/ocular/modules/dev-tools/docs/cli/ocular-publish.md

 - `beta` - bump pre-release version and publish with beta flag.
 - `prod` - bump patch version and publish.
+- `version-only-beta` - bump pre-release version only.
+- `version-only-prod` - bump patch version only.
+- `from-git`: publish from the current git tag.

 ## npm-tag